-Your Employee Assistance Program is a support service that can help you take the first step toward change.
+Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

-Positively Exercise
+Positively exercise

-To lose weight, to keep your heart healthy and blood pressure down, to look better in your favorite outfit; there are lots of different reasons out there that push people to get up off the sofa and exercise regularly.
+To lose weight, to keep your heart healthy and blood pressure down, to look better in your favourite outfit; there are lots of different reasons out there that push people to get up off the sofa and exercise regularly.
 But for most people, motivation is tied up in the physical perks of workouts.
 The reality though is that regular physical activity can also offer plenty of emotional and psychological rewards.
 Exercise can help you:

 Battle depression.
 A considerable amount of research suggests regular exercise is just as effective as prescription medication in battling mild to moderate depression.
 Why?
 Exercise releases endorphins in the brain which can help numb the body’s pain perception.
 Ever notice how a good walk or workout can leave you feeling more upbeat and optimistic?
 That’s because endorphins released during exercise can also result in a ‘natural high’ that can put a spring in your step.
 For an added boost try exercising outdoors as Vitamin D from the sun’s rays is thought to act as a natural mood enhancer and can be especially helpful in combating the winter blues and Seasonal Affective Disorder (S.A.D.) which are, in part, caused by reduced exposure to sunlight.